The newest in After Hours events has arrived! The Disney Villains After Hours at the Magic Kingdom!

 What if I’m a Magic Kingdom Day Guest?

 Day guests who do not have a ticket to the Disney After Hours events will be required to leave the park at normal park close time.
 Cast Members are experts at politely directing you to the exit if you don’t have a party wrist band.

-If you are a day guest staying for the Disney After Hours event you do not need to exit Magic Kingdom and reenter with your wrist band.
-All guests can check in at the event check-in in Tomorrowland in between Buzz Lightyear Space Ranger Spin and Montsters Inc Laugh Floor.
+If you are a day guest staying for the Disney After Hours event you do not need to exit the Magic Kingdom and reenter with your wrist band.
+All guests can check-in at the event check-in in Tomorrowland in between Buzz Lightyear Space Ranger Spin and Montsters Inc Laugh Floor.

 Will Cast Members make me leave if I don’t have a wristband for the event?

 Cast Members are positioned throughout the park and will ask to see your wristband for the evenings’ event.
 If you don’t have a wrist band you will be directed towards the exit.

 Additionally, at each attraction or food kiosk, I visited Cast Members ask to see my wristband prior to joining the queue line for the attraction or allowing me to purchase any food.
 They are under strict instructions to not admit/serve anyone without an event wristband.
 As they should, the event has a fairly steep price tag and should be preserved for those who paid!